Vaughan Coveny: South Melbourne FC

 The majority of Coveny's career was spent at South Melbourne in the NSL, and later on, Victorian Premier League.

-Coveny, affectionately known by fans as Horsey due to his speed primarily played as a striker for South Melbourne.
+Coveny, affectionately known by fans as Horsey due to his speed, primarily played as a striker for South Melbourne.
 Coveny would dominate the NSL with his pace and would capture two NSL Championships under Ange Postecoglou in 1997–98 and 1998–99.
 Additionally, his goalscoring form in the OFC Championship in 1999 fired South to claim the title as Oceania's best and qualify them for the 2000 FIFA Club World Cup.
 Here, Coveny would put in respectable performances including hitting the post twice against the treble winning Manchester United squad.

 Following the disbanding of the back-to back winning squad, Coveny would stay at South and lead the new era in the new century.
 Coveny would once again reach a grand final for South in 2001 but ultimately lose.

 The disbanding of the NSL was a premature end to Coveny's first stint as South.

 Coveny would return to Lakeside in 2009 helping South to capture the Hellenic cup.
-On Anzac Day 2009 Coveny scored his 100th goal for South Melbourne FC away at John Ilhan Memorial Reserve against Hume City FC.
-He retired at the end of the 2009 season.becoming only the third player to score 100 goals for South.
+On Anzac Day 2009 Coveny scored his 100th goal for South Melbourne FC away at John Ilhan Memorial Reserve against Hume City FC causing a pitch invasion from the Hellas supporters.
+He retired at the end of the 2009 season becoming only the third player to score over 100 goals for South.

-Overall, Coveny made 265 appearances for Hellas scoring 104 goals.
+Overall, Coveny made 265 league appearances for Hellas scoring 104 goals.